michelecafagna26/faster-rcnn-bottom-up-py/README.md

 # Bottom-up Attention with Detectron2 (Pytorch)

-Extract features and bounding boxes prediction in a few lines of code.
+Extract features and bounding boxes prediction in a few lines of Python code.

 This repo is a cleaned version of [airsplay] (https://github.com/airsplay/py-bottom-up-attention) repo.
 For more details refer to that repo.